inductiva/inductiva/docs-sources/xbeach/paraview-for-visualization.md

 At the end of the run, the simulation will be complete, and the results will be downloaded to the `inductiva_output` folder on your local machine.

 ## Visualizing the Results with ParaView

-Set the `export_vtk` flag to `True` then a `VTK` folder will be created in the simulation output directory.
-Inside of this folder there should be two vtk groups:
+When the `export_vtk` flag is set to `True`, a VTK folder will be created inside the `inductiva_output` directory.
+This folder contains two groups of VTK files:

-1. seabed.vtk -> single, static mesh of the seabed.
+1. `seabed.vtk` - a single, static mesh representing the seabed.
-2. wave_..vtk -> a group of .vtk files which contains water-surface data at every `tintg` interval.
+2. `wave_..vtk` - a time series of .vtk files containing water-surface data at each `tintg` interval.

-Visualizing your simulation with ParaView is simple and straightforward.
+Visualizing your simulation with ParaView is simple:

 First, open ParaView and go to the menu `File` > `Open...`.
 Navigate to your simulation results folder, then to `VTK/`, and select both Groups named `seabed.vtk`, and `wave_..vtk`.